networknt/light-doc/content/en/tutorial/rest/swagger/petstore/logging.md

 First let's stop the docker container by finding the container id first with "docker ps" and then issue a docker stop {container id}

-As we have export the LOGSTASH_ADDRESS in the previous step, don't need to do that again.
+As we have exported the LOGSTASH_ADDRESS in the previous step, don't need to do that again.
-If you have skip the previous step, then you need to do the export.
+If you have skipped the previous step, then you need to do the export.

 ```
 export LOGSTASH_ADDRESS=$(docker inspect --format '{{ .NetworkSettings.Networks.localnet.IPAddress }}' lightdocker_logstash_1)